-Opening your tax bill can be a cause for shock, if not outrage.
+Opening your tax bill can be a cause for shock.
 But by learning how property taxes are computed in Pennsylvania, you can investigate whether the assessed value of your home is too high, and the basis of an excessive property tax bill.
-This article describes the tax assessment process in Pennsylvania.
-It will help you determine if the taxable value of your home is higher than it should be.
-If so, there are measures you can take to have that value reduced.
-You may be able to knock some dollars off your property tax bill.
+This article describes the tax assessment process in Pennsylvania, and will help you determine whether you should take measures to have its value reduced.
+You might be able to knock some dollars off your property tax bill.

-Example: Larry and Joan own a home in Pennsylvania.
-The county tax assessor has placed a taxable value of $400,000 on their home.
+Consider this example: Larry and Joan own a home in Pennsylvania.
+The county tax assessor has placed a taxable value of $400,000 on the property.
 The local tax rate is $10 for every $1,000 of taxable value.
 This means that their annual property tax is $4,000.
 After researching recent sales of comparable homes, Larry and Joan d conclude that the taxable value of their home should be $350,000.
 They successfully appeal their assessment.
 Now, their tax bill is $3,500 a year instead of $4,000.

-You can get contact information for your county tax assessor by calling your county government switchboard.
-Some counties post the information online (search for "[name of county] property assessor or assessment office" or navigate via this list of the 67 Pennsylvania counties.)
+Contact information for your county tax assessor is available by calling your county government office or checking online.
+(Search for "[name of county] property assessor or assessment office" or navigate via this list of the 67 Pennsylvania counties.)

-The tax record for your home may contain inaccurate or incomplete information that leads the county tax assessor to place too high a value on it.
-You can get of a copy of the tax record at the tax assessor’s office.
-If you’re not sure where it’s located, call the county government phone number or check online.
-Also, check to see if the assessment record is available online.
+The tax record for your home may contain inaccurate or incomplete information, which then leads the county tax assessor to place too high a value on it.
+You can obtain a copy of your property tax records from your county's tax assessor’s office, either in person or possibly online; call your county government or check its website.

 Review the tax record for errors.
 Among other things, check the following:

-Two types of information can help you establish that the tax assessor has placed too high a taxable value on your home.
+Two types of information can help establish that a Pennsylvania county tax assessor has placed too high a taxable value on your home.
 The first (and most important) is how the assessor has treated homes similar to yours.
-The second is how much homes like yours are currently selling for.
+The second is how much homes like yours are currently selling for within the geographic area.

 Review the assessment records for homes in your community that resemble your own.
 Contact the tax assessor’s office to find out how you can access these records.
 Finding comparable homes will take time and effort, but can be worth it if you believe that your home is truly over-valued.
-Try to find homes that have approximately the same square footage as yours and, preferably, are located in the same neighborhood or a nearby one.
+Look for homes that have approximately the same square footage as yours and preferably are located in the same neighborhood or a nearby one.
 If similar homes have a taxable value lower than yours, this is strong evidence that you’re over-assessed.

-Example: Todd and Liz own a three-bedroom ranch-style home in a subdivision with many homes like theirs.
-The taxable value of their home is $375,000.
-They believe this amount is too high.
+Consider this example: Derek and Liza own a three-bedroom ranch-style home in a subdivision with many homes like theirs.
+The taxable value of their home has been set at $375,000, which they suspect is too high.
 They check the records for a dozen similar homes in their subdivision and discover that the average taxable value of those homes is $340,000.
-What’s more, most have finished basements and Todd and Liz don’t have this amenity.
-Todd and Liz have good evidence for claiming that the taxable value of their home is too high.
+What’s more, most of the other homes have finished basements, while Derek and Liza's doesn’t.
+Derek and Liza have good evidence for claiming that the taxable value of their home is higher than it should be.

-Tip: If you recently re-financed your home or took out a home equity loan, the lender probably ordered a professional appraisal.
-Get a copy of it.
+Importantly, if you recently refinanced your home or took out a home equity loan, the lender probably ordered a professional appraisal.
+Obtain a copy of it.
 It may give you powerful ammunition in your quest for a reduced taxable value.

-After investigating the taxable value of your home, you may conclude that the number set by the county assessor is too high.
-To find out what measures you can take to reduce the taxable value, see the companion article, Procedures for Challenging Your Property Tax Assessment in Pennsylvania.
+After investigating the taxable value of your home, you might conclude that the number set by the county assessor is too high.
+To find out what measures you can take to reduce the taxable value, check out the Pennsylvania Department of Revenue's publication, Pennsylvania Property Assessment: A Self-Evaluation Guide.